joshmccall221/gitbook/articles/mentoring_with_ee.md

 herehereherehere
 -->

-## Dec 12, 2014 - The Two Pillars of JavaScript — Pt 2: Functional Programming
+## The Two Pillars of JavaScript Pt 2
+(Functional Programming)
+Dec 12, 2014

 How to Stop Micromanaging Everything